 •Identify ethical dilemmas for utilizing social media in counseling children and teenagers and practical application for utilizing social media with service.

 •Discuss ethical issues regarding Hot Topic subjects in counseling with children (i.e. breaking confidentiality, consent, referrals).

 •Brief review of ethical considerations for experiments and experiment creation/development.

-•Review of three classic psychological experiments to compare and contrast past ethical standards with our current model and practice.
+•Review of two classic psychological experiments to compare and contrast past ethical standards with our current model and practice.

 •Develop improved critical thinking in regards to ethical concepts of non-maleficence and individual autonomy and personal agency.